Cattn/adapter-extension/README.md

 ## Other info

-This adapter uses `adapter-static` under the hood, with a few modifications to make building for chrome extensions slightly less painful.
+This adapter uses `adapter-static` under the hood, with a few modifications to make building for extensions slightly less painful.

-With this, you can use chrome extension APIs directly in your svelte app.
+With this, you can use extension APIs directly in your svelte app.

 ## Why not an existing adapter?